Omega 1952 Seamaster, White Honeycomb 3,6,9,12, 2577-11

 Where to Buy

-Unless you are an expert, I would strongly recommend against eBay.
+Unless you’re new to vintage watches, I would recommend avoiding eBay initially.
 The risks involved with authenticity and condition can be significant.

-If you are a first-time buyer in North America, take a look at the Omega Enthusiast from Canada.
-He offers some of the cleanest dials I’ve seen, and his photos are very representative, being taken in daylight.
+If you are a first-time buyer in North America, take a look at the Omega Enthusiast (based in Canada).
+He offers some of the cleanest dials I’ve seen.
+His photos are very representative of the watches condition as he makes a point to take his photos in natural daylight.
 The watches are also meticulously serviced, warrantied, genuine and finally discounted – for life – for future services.

-For the more Internet savvy, I recommend the Omega Forums private sales.
+For the more Internet-savvy, I recommend the Omega Forums private sales.
 The community culture and the presence of Omega specialists create an environment of learning, authenticity, and fair pricing.
-Buy the Buyer, and start by buying from senior, proven, forum members.
+Focus on buying the buyer, and start with established reputable forum members.

 Finally, for a greater selection, often on these forums, you might also consider professional watch dealers.
 I’ve also had great vintage purchases from CoinWatchCo, Cape Town Vintage Watches, Horology Hour and Those Watch Guys.